 Once authorised, taxi service providers and booking service providers are responsible for ensuring they are operating their businesses legally under The Point to Point Transport (Taxis and Hire Vehicles) Act 2016 and the Point to Point Transport (Taxis and Hire Vehicles) Regulation 2017.
 If any specified conditions are imposed on their authorisation they must also comply with those conditions.

-Authorisation lasts for five years.
+Authorisation lasts for ten years.
 Authorised service providers must pay annual authorisation fees each financial year.
 For information on fees, please refer to our Annual authorisation fee fact sheet.

 What happens if my authorisation application is rejected?